andrenerd/django-multifactor-authentication/README.md

-# Django Multiform Authentication
+# Django Multifactor Authentication

 NB.
 Complete refactoring coming soon.

 Combined web and mobile authentication for Django.
 It's not multi-factor, it's one-factor in multiple formats.
 Easily configurable and extendable with new authentication methods or services.
-Supported out-of-the-box methods by credential pairs:
+Supported out-of-the-box methods:
-- email / password
+- username
-- phone / passcode
+- email
-- ...add yours
+- phone

 and service providers:
 - Twilio